EssamWisam/MLPath/README.md

 <img width="1430" alt="image" src="https://user-images.githubusercontent.com/49572294/218269358-d2db4974-c5a1-4531-a696-69e842f7bb55.png">

-### A note on the Flask app
-⦿ Even if you have never used Flask (and need to do more than just plug in your model), notice that the app is composed of a templates folder that stores the HTML of the pages and a static folder that stores CSS/JS and other assets.
-Lastly, the app.py file contains the code that runs the app by rendering the right HTML page and passing the right parameters to it according to your request (visiting a URL, submitting a file,...)

-### A complete example
+## 🚢 Complete Example (MLQuest + MLDir)
 ```bash
 mldir --name <project-name>  --example
 ```
-⦿ The --example option generates a complete example on a dummy dataset (but real models) that should be helpful for you to understand more about the folder structure and how to use it (or you can use it as a template for your own project).
-The example also uses
+⦿ The --example option generates a complete example on a tiny dataset (and real models) that should be helpful for you to understand more about the folder structure and how to use it (e.g., you can use it as a template for your own project).

 ## Credits